EliAndrewC/l7r/setting/l7r.md

 ### Tsuruchi Hitomi

-Hitomi is one of [the crane wives](#the-crane-wives), the three Crane courtiers who form the Wasp clan chancellery.
+Hitomi is one of [the crane wives](#the-crane-wives), the three Crane courtiers who form the Wasp Clan chancellery.

 Hitomi's elder brother, Kakita Daini, inherited "the ink-flight scrolls", a series of silk hangings painted with fine calligraphy by the legendary archer-poet Kakita Akechi, who famously stated "the path of the arrow is the most perfect line ever drawn".

 The "Akechi Scrolls" (also known as the Ink-Flight scrolls) had their calligraphy and illustrations painted using the fletching of arrows.
 Akechi would dip his arrows in ink and shoot them with such precision that the feathers would "paint" the strokes of kanji onto the silk as they passed or struck.

-Twenty years ago, the daimyo of the Masao vassal house of the Matsu family was visiting Kyuden Kakita with his eldest son (and heir to the Masao domain), Matsu Agetoki.
+Twenty years ago, the daimyo of the Masao vassal house of the Matsu Family was visiting Kyuden Kakita with his eldest son (and heir to the Masao domain), Matsu Agetoki.
 Kakita Daini was the best archer in the Kakita house, and Agetoki - an accomplished archer himself - challenged him to an archery contest.
 The two of them spent the afternoon each challenging the other to impromptu feats of precision, naming certain shots for the other to make, and arguing with increasing tempers about the fairness of the challenges, or the trickery (as in trick-shooting) of each other's accomplishments.

 Finally, Agetoki angrily declared that Daini could not hit a human-sized target with reliability from even such a distance as across the Kakita castle courtyard.
 Daini furiously declared that he certainly could, and the two of them made a wager.
 Agetoki would stand "just as I am now" on one side of the courtyard, and Daini would take aim and shoot at him.
 Then Daini would stand "just as you are now" and let Agetoki do the same.
 Then they would repeat.
 Whichever man backed out or was first rendered unable to stand would forfeit.